 For 10 years, Tony dreamed of owning his own restaurant.
-He knew exactly what the menu would look like, he planned out the lighting and table settings in his head over and over, and he also knew exactly which credit card processor he would choose.
+He knew exactly what the menu would look like, he planned out the lighting and table settings in his head over and over, and he also knew exactly which credit card processor and restaurant POS to choose.

 … Okay, so maybe he didn’t have that last decision played out in his dreams.
-But nonetheless, it’s a decision that restaurantuers have to make before they can accept payment and make a profit.
-When it comes time to choose your credit card processing, do you have a plan of action to make the most of your investment?
+But nonetheless, it’s a decision that restaurateurs have to make before they can accept payment and make a profit.
+When it comes time to choose your credit card processing and restaurant point of sale system, do you have a plan of action to make the most of your investment?

 Can Credit Card Processing Become An Investment?

 We recently had a panel of experts, including Matthew Mabel of Surrender, Inc. and Marc Thomas of Upserve, discuss the implications of credit card processing on your bottom line.
-Long story short, we wanted to know how merchants could turn their credit card processing fees — as unavoidable as the electric bill — into an investment with added business value.
+Long story short, we wanted to know how restaurateurs could turn their restaurant credit card processing into an investment with added business value.

 This is not the way to look at it, however.
 Your decision on processing can end up bringing you value far beyond the ability to accept a card — and it should — if you choose wisely.